Vaccaro's Desserts

 Since 2004, we're the only cannoli maker

-to overwrap (think of Oreo cookie packaging)
+to overwrap (think of Oreo cookie packaging) every tray of six cannoli.

-because cannoli shells absorb moisture and become stale when they're not sealed in a protective package.
+when they're not sealed in a protective package.

 From scratch dough mixing, to sheeting,

-hand rolling & frying
+hand rolling & frying,

 to overwrap & boxing,

-our cannoli shells are made in a climate controlled environment, ensuring you get a fresh, crisp cannoli shell.
+our cannoli shells are made in a climate controlled environment,

 Yet still, our recipe remains unchanged.